ck546/academic-sitefinal/content/authors/admin/_index.md

   - Researchers
 highlight_name: false
 ---
-Welcome to my homepage!
-I am a postdoctoral researcher in the Department of Philosophy and Religious Studies at Utrecht University in The Netherlands.
+I am an Assistant Professor in the Department of Political Science at Lingnan University.
 I specialize in political theory and comparative development studies.

-My research has appeared in journals such as *Philosophy & Social Criticism*, *Review of Social Economy*, *Information, Communication & Society*, among others.
+My research has appeared in journals such as, among others, *Philosophy & Social Criticism*, *Review of Social Economy*, *Information, Communication & Society*.